saehaana/Heirloom/README.md

 # API

-This bot makes queries to [Apex Legends Status](https://apexlegendsapi.com/#introduction), a public third party API.
+This bot makes use of [Apex Legends Status](https://apexlegendsapi.com/#introduction), a public third party API.